Can Goldfish Drown? Facts & FAQs

 Conclusion

 So, as we have established, goldfish do not drown in water, but they can suffocate.
-This can easily be avoided by providing your goldfish with swim space, aeration, normal medicine and chemical dosing, clean-filtered water with 0 ppm ammonia as well as to not add CO2 for any aquarium plants in the tank and make sure to appropriately treat your fish when they are sick, and you will be rewarded with a well oxygenated and established home for your goldfish.
+This can easily be avoided by providing your goldfish with swim space, aeration, normal medicine and chemical dosing, clean-filtered water with 0 ppm ammonia as well as to not add CO2 for any aquarium plants in the tank and making sure to appropriately treat your fish when they are sick, and you will be rewarded with a well oxygenated and established home for your goldfish.